Esam holds the Erasmus Charter for Higher Education 2014-2020.

 NB: Constitutes a disability, within the meaning of the law of February 11, 2005, "any limitation of activity or restriction of participation in life in society undergone in his environment by a person due to a substantial, lasting or definitive alteration of 'one or more physical, sensory, mental, cognitive or psychic functions, of a multiple disability or disabling health disorder'.

-All students in the IGS Group benefit from language courses, the main first foreign language is English.
+All students in the Groupe IGENSIA Education (formerly Groupe IGS) benefit from language courses, the main first foreign language is English.
 For English, students benefit from an independent assessment at the start of their program, at the middle of their program and at the end of their program.
 Other languages taught are German, Spanish, Russian, and Chinese.
 All students take the TOEIC evaluation at the end of their program.

 Students benefit from both faculty led classes and online learning platforms: Tell Me More, Gymglish.
 We are currently testing English Discoveries Online.